 "So all of the things Mr. Axelrod said are lies?"

 Joseph, Mr. Axelrod told the sheriff you had your hand in the candy jar.
 Is that a lie?"

 "I did have my hand on the candy jar but I did NOT take any candy or anything else!
 I was going to get some candy for Ben but I didn't have any money.
 I picked up the lid and then I remembered how you don't want us to charge things without asking you first so I didn't get any.
 I just put the lid back on.
-We took our box and went to the wagon.
+We took our box and went outside.
 HE came out yelling that we were thieves and how we were criminals."

 "So you threw the rock because he called you a thief?"
 Ethan asks incredulously.

 "Well, he said a bunch of other hateful things too.
 He said you were a criminal and it was no wonder I acted the way I did.
 Uncle Ethan, I'm sorry I lost my temper and broke his window.
 I'll tell him I'm sorry too."
 Joseph says.